We recognize the courage it takes to seek professional support, and we are glad you are here.

 For questions or more information about your right to a Good Faith Estimate or how to dispute a bill, please call (800) 985-3059 or visit www.cms.gov/nosurprises.

-The amount paid varies widely based on insurance.
+Our fees are pre-established based on the particular service you are receiving, and the the cost per session varies widely based on your insurance plan benefits and current reimbursement rates, which are ever changing.
 Our fees are comparable to the market rate for psychotherapy with experienced psychologists in Massachusetts.
 If you have further questions about our rates or insurance, please fill out the Request an appointment form and we can give you specific estimates based on your particular plan or circumstances.

 When you become a client at Aviva, you will utilize our patient portal through Simple Practice to complete all initial client paperwork.
 Through the portal, you can access all billing documents (invoices, statements, and superbills) and upcoming appointment times.